 plan your work, school, or other activities around that

-Try not to do too much when you are feeling energetic.
+Do what you can to take charge of your fatigue level.
+Try not to do too much when you have more energy.
 If

 Improve your sleep habits.
 Sleep problems may

-Go to bed only when you are sleepy, and get
+Go to bed only when you are sleepy.
+Get

-up at the same time every day, regardless of whether you feel rested.
+up at the same time every day, whether or not you feel rested.